Centipede (film)

 Centipede (هزارپا) is a 2018 Iranian comedy film directed by Abolhassan Davoudi and written by Amir Baradaran, Peyman Jazini, and Mostafa Zandi.
 It is the sixth highest-grossing film of all time in Iran.
 The film was theatrically released in Iran on 4 July 2018.

 Plot

 Reza and his friend Mansoor are pickpockets.
-When Reza finds out from his mother that a rich girl took an oath to marry a person injured in a war, he decides to get close to her and find a way to marry her and inherit her fortune.
+Reza lost one of his legs in an accident.
+When he finds out from his mother that a rich girl has vowed to marry a person injured in a war, he decides to get close to her and find a way to marry her and inherit her fortune.